cortesi/ruskel/README.md

 [![Documentation](https://docs.rs/libruskel/badge.svg)](https://docs.rs/libruskel)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Ruskel is a tool for generating skeletonized outlines of Rust crates.
-It consists of two parts:

-1. `ruskel`: A command-line interface for easy use.
-2. `libruskel`: A library that can be integrated into other Rust projects.

-Both produce a single-page, syntactically valid Rust code representation of a crate, with all implementations omitted.
+It produces a single-page, syntactically valid Rust code representation of a crate, with all implementations omitted.
 This provides a clear overview of the crate's structure and public API.

 ## Features